 Getting to and around Paso Robles

 Paso Robles is just over two hours’ drive from Glen Oaks in Big Sur and is a gorgeous route, taking in some of the most dramatic cliff views on the Pacific Coast Highway.
-The landscape swiftly changes at San Simeon, flatting out and becoming a lot less dazzling, which is why it doesn’t hurt to turn inland to Paso Robles.
+The landscape swiftly changes at San Simeon, flatting out and becoming a lot less dazzling (although I’ve been told there are some beautiful beaches at Hearst State Beach and Moonstone Beach Drive, as well as an elephant seals colony at the Piedras Blancas Rookery).
 On this route, you could stop at Hearst Castle if time allows (Steve and I had both been before, plus timing wise it didn’t work out with Otis’ naps).

 Where to stay in Santa Barbara

 We stayed at the Kimpton Goodland*, a stylish boutique surf hotel in Goleta, about a 15-minute drive from the centre of Santa Barbara.
 It’s eclectic, beach aesthetic epitomises the California vibe and it includes fun touches like a record player in each room, plus a record shop onsite where you can hire your favourite tunes.
 It’s in a converted motor inn building and houses 158 rooms, centred around a pool.
 The hotel’s dining venues, Outpost Restaurant and the Good Bar, spotlight simple but flavorful fare.
 And it has a fun calendar of events, including S’Mores nights, poolside yoga, and trivia nights.
 Rooms start at $209 for a double.
 Book your stay now*.

 There are also a lot of awesome Airbnbs to choose from – here’s a guide to the best Santa Barbara Airbnbs, including everything from glamping to luxury homes.

 Where to eat and drink in Santa Barbara